JohnnyValor/angular-crud/README.md

       Events, EventEmitter

-AFter learning these concepts, I decided to build a task list application and was challenged to reorganize the Angular heroes tutorial into one.
+AFter learning these concepts, I decided to build a task list application and was challenged to reorganize the Angular heroes tutorial.
+Then deploy the application.

 Link to demo: https://jv-angular-heroku.herokuapp.com/task-list